-Focus Financial is a network of over 140 affiliated advisors mostly in Minnesota, Wisconsin and Iowa.
+Focus Financial is a network of 204 affiliated advisors mostly in Minnesota, Wisconsin and Iowa.
 Minneapolis is home of one of Focus Financial’s offices.
-The firm manages more than $2.2 billion and has no asset minimum.
+The firm has no asset minimum.
 While the company does have rate caps for its advisors, there’s no set fee per service so you might find differences depending on which advisor you work with in the network.

 The company has been ranked as one of the Twin Cities’ Top 50 Wealth Management Firms multiple times by the Minneapolis St. Paul Business Journal.